vasquez75470/Final-Project-Group-5/README.md

 8. Car
 9. Trunk

-1. A frogger where you can move up and down and right and left
-2. Instructions: keys the arrows
+ Instructions:
-2. Create one main for run the functions
+ Use arrowkeys to move frog and get him to safety!
-5. The game have 3 lives and time of 30 seconds
+ The frog has 3 lives and 30 seconds to get to the other side.

 **References**:
 * https://froggerclassic.appspot.com/